 Flexible Metadata Format is used to store data in a concise human and machine readable way plus adds a couple of nice features like virtual hierarchy, inheritance and elasticity to minimize data duplication and maintenance.

 The following metadata levels are defined:

 - Level 0

 - Core attributes such as summary for short overview, description for detailed texts or the order which are common and can be used across all metadata levels.

 - Metadata closely related to individual Tests such as the test script, directory path or maximum duration which are stored directly with the test code.

 - Level 2

 - This level represents Plans made up of individual Steps describing how to provision the environment for testing and how to prepare it or which frameworks should be used to execute tests relevant for given context.

 - Level 3

-- User Stories can be used to define expected features of the application and to easily track which functionality has been already implemented, tested and documented.
+- User Stories can be used to define expected features of the application and to easily track which functionality has been already implemented, verified and documented.